balmli/no.almli.heatingcontroller/README.md

 - Is bank holiday today / yesterday / tomorrow.
 - Is observance holiday today / yesterday / tomorrow.
 - Is holiday (public, bank or observance) today / yesterday / tomorrow.
+- Is working day today / yesterday / tomorrow.

 #### Actions

 - Set home
 - Set away
+- Set away, and automatically switch to home mode on next schedule
 - Set home override on
+- Set home override on, and automatically off on next schdule
 - Set home override off
 - Set holiday today.
 Holiday can be overridden with this action.